 This function is used to control parameter settings, either globally or in groups of units.
-The function is used on larger vessels where several units are connected to the NMEA 2000 network.
+The function is used on larger vessels where several units are connected via a network.
 By assigning several units to the same group, a parameter update on one unit will have the same effect on the rest of the group members.